-SUNY Oswego's Fire Log is maintained and available by contacting the Environmental Health and Safety Office, Monday-Friday (7:30am - 3:30pm).
-The following chart is a compilation of fires that occurred in student housing facilities for calendar year 2014.
+SUNY Oswego's Fire Log is maintained and available by contacting the Environmental Health and Safety Office, Monday through Friday (7:30 a.m. to 3:30 p.m.).
+The following chart is a compilation of fires that occurred in student housing facilities for calendar year 2018.
 Note that an arson incident would also be reported in the crime section of this document.

-Note: The Federal Register, page 55912 states: "To clarify, any student housing facility that is owned or controlled by the institution, or is located on property that is owned or controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus is considered an don-campus student housing facility."
+Note: The Federal Register, page 55912 states: "To clarify, any student housing facility that is owned or controlled by the institution, or is located on property that is owned or controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility."